 Once approved:

-• You will receive a message with instructions on where to pick up your new Emirates ID from a post office or an approved centre.
+- You’ll get a message with instructions on where to pick up your new Emirates ID, either from a post office or an approved centre.

-By following these steps, you can handle the 2026 renewal process easily and with confidence.
+By following these steps, you can easily and confidently renew your visa in 2026.

-Here is a clear breakdown of the standard fees involved:
+Below is a simple breakdown of the usual fees:

-• Government Visa Renewal Fee: This is the main fee charged by immigration.
-It usually costs between AED 1,000 and AED 3,000, depending on your visa type (e.g., work, family, or investor) and the length of your stay.
+- Government Visa Renewal Fee: This is the main fee charged by immigration.
+It typically ranges from AED 1,000 to AED 3,000, depending on your visa type (work, family, or investor) and how long you plan to stay.

-• Emirates ID Renewal Fee: Renewing your national ID card is required and costs about AED 300 to AED 500.
+- Emirates ID Renewal Fee: You must also renew your national ID card, which usually costs between AED 300 and AED 500.

-• Medical Fitness Test: You must take this important test at an approved health centre.
-It usually costs between AED 250 and AED 1,000, depending on the location and any additional checks you may need.
+- Medical Fitness Test: This required test is conducted at an approved health centre and usually costs between AED 250 and AED 1,000, depending on the location and any additional checks required.

-• Late Renewal Fines (if applicable): To avoid big fines, make sure to renew before your extra time runs out.
-If you stay too long, you will be charged AED 125 for the first day and AED 25 for each additional day.
+- Late Renewal Fines (if applicable): To avoid extra charges, renew your visa before your grace period ends.
+If you are late, the fine is AED 125 on the first day and AED 25 for each day thereafter.

-Please note: The figures above are standard estimates.
-Your final cost may differ based on individual factors and any updates to official fee structures.
-We recommend checking the latest fees on the official GDRFA or ICA portals when you begin your renewal process.
+Please remember that these amounts are standard estimates.
+Your actual cost may change based on your situation or any updates to official fees.
+It’s a good idea to check the latest fees on the official GDRFA or ICA websites before you start your renewal.

 What to Do if Your UAE Visa Renewal Is Rejected?